 The problem is not the rage itself.
 The problem is that we have been taught to suppress it, manage it, medicate it away.
 We have been told to breathe it down, smile through it, and "stay calm."
 But suppressed rage does not disappear.
 It gets stored in our bodies, our nervous systems, our relationships.

-What if we stopped trying to manage our rage and started playing with it instead?
+What if we stopped trying to manage our rage and started honoring it instead?
 What if we created a space to express it fully, safely, and without judgment?
-What if clarity came not from forcing calm, but from moving through the fire?
+What if we listened to what our rage is trying to tell us, and found both compassion and a path forward?

 Rage rooms offer mechanical catharsis: you smash things, scream, and leave.
-Research shows this can actually reinforce anger patterns rather than transform them.
+Research shows this can actually reinforce anger patterns rather than help you understand them.
 Why?
 Because venting without integration is like opening a pressure valve briefly, then slamming it shut.
 The pressure remains.
+And you never learn what your rage was trying to tell you.

 Expression + Externalizing